 Local SEO is one of the most effective ways to reach customers online and increase traffic to both your website and physical location.

-Local SEO is important if Google Maps listings dominate the first page of results when you search for your keywords or phrases.
+Local SEO solutions are important if Google Maps listings dominate the first page of results when you search for your keywords or phrases.
 This is especially crucial if your competitors appear at the top of Google listings.

 When someone searches for a local business, Google shows a variety of nearby businesses that are selected based on local SEO.
 So, if you aren’t investing in local SEO, then it’s unlikely Google will show your business in results for local searches.